polycrate/polycrate/docs/2_reference.md

 To push a block to an OCI-compatible registry, run the following command: `polycrate block push $BLOCK_NAME`.

-If you want to push it to a custom registry (see the [default registry](#registry)), add a second argument to the push command referencing the registry and image name: `polycrate block push $BLOCK_NAME index.docker.io/$BLOCK_NAME`.
+If the block name doesn't contain a valid registry url, a default registry will be used.
+A custom registry can be used as target by giving the block an appropriate name, like: `my.registry.com/block/name`.
+Polycrate will resolve the registry url from the block's name.

 !!! note
     When pushing a block, omit the `tag` (what's coming after the `:`) as Polycrate will automatically add the `version` defined in the block's `block.poly` to the image.